jacoduplessis/kepler.gl/docs/user-guides/b-kepler-gl-workflow/a-add-data-to-the-map.md

 ### CSV

-Csv file should contian header row and multiple columns.
+CSV file should contain a header row and multiple columns.
 Each row should be 1 feature.
 Each column should contain only 1 data type, based on which kepler.gl will use to create layers and filters.

 | id | point_latitude | point_longitude | value | start_time
 |---|---|---|---|---